 Compensation elements due or attributed for the financial year ended December 31, 2019 Amounts or accounting valuation Description Fixed gross annual compensation EUR 1,200,000 Following the recommendation of the Compensation and Nomination Committee on its meeting of February 19, 2019, the Board of Directors on February 19, 2019 decided that the Chairman and Chief Executive Officer would receive a fixed gross annual compensation of EUR 1,200,000, payable in 12 monthly instalments.
 The fixed compensation of the Chairman and Chief Executive Officer has not changed since January 1, 2008.
-Variable annual compensation EUR 1,084,200 (amount paid or payable) EUR 1,200,000, payable in 12 monthly instalments.
-The fixed compensation of the Chairman and Chief Executive Officer has not changed since January 1, 2008.
-Following the recommendation of the Compensation and Nomination Committee at its February 19, 2019 meeting, the Board of Directors at its February 19, 2019 meeting decided that the Chairman and Chief Executive Officer could receive a target variable annual compensation of EUR 1,200,000 (100% of his fixed gross annual amount), unchanged since 2015.
-This variable annual compensation is determined as follows: • 50% on the basis of the achievement of a financial objective, set at the beginning of each year by the Board of Directors on the recommendation of the Compensation and Nomination Committee; and • 50% on the basis of the achievement of quantitative and qualitative personal objectives, set at the beginning of each year by the Board of Directors on the recommendation of the Compensation and Nomination Committee.
-In accordance with the Group compensation policy applicable to all Partners within the Group, the variable annual compensation of the Chairman and Chief Executive Officer may benefit, in the event of outperformance, from a multiplier applied to the financial objective (capped at a maximum of 130% of the target of the financial objective portion) which may increase the variable annual compensation of the Chairman and Chief Executive Officer up to a ceiling of 140% of his target variable annual compensation.
-Moreover, the Group policy states that, for participation and strong contribution to the success of specific strategic projects, an additional and exceptional bonus ("Exceptional Contribution Bonus" - ECB) may be granted; the ECB can reach a maximum of 25% of the target variable annual compensation of the Chairman and Chief Executive Officer.
-The total variable annual compensation of the Chairman and Chief Executive Officer may not exceed 165% of his target variable annual compensation of EUR 1,200,000, and consequently cannot exceed 165% o below.
-It should be noted that, in order to take into account the results of the votes at the Shareholders' meeting of April 26, 2019, as well as the opinions expressed by the shareholders as part of the active shareholders dialogue held with then, the Board of Directors has decided, on the Compensation and Nomination Committee's recommendation, the replacement of the linear scale for calculating the achievement rate of the financial objective relating to the ROE target by a stepwise scale that is systematically less favorable, particularly in the event of ROE achieved below the ROE target (minimum threshold raised from 30% to 50% of the target): refer to section 2.2.1.4.2. - Compensation policy of Mr. Denis Kessler as Chairman and Chief Executive Officer for the 2020 reporting period.
-In addition, the Board of Directors, on the proposal of the Compensation and Nomination Committee, decided not to attribute to the Chairman and Chief Executive Officer any Exceptional Contribution Bonus (ECB).
-This variable annual compensation shall be paid in one instalment
+Variable annual compensation EUR 1,084,200 (amount paid or payable) Following the recommendation of the Compensation and Nomination Committee at its February 19, 2019 meeting decided that the Chairman and Chief Executive Officer could receive a target variable annual compensation of EUR 1,200,000 (100% of his fixed gross annual amount), unchanged since 2015.
+This variable annual compensation is determined as follows: 50% on the basis of the achievement of a financial objective, set at the beginning of each year by the Board of Directors on the recommendation of the Compensation and Nomination Committee; and 50% on the basis of the achievement of quantitative and qualitative personal objectives, set at the beginning of each year by the Board of Directors on the recommendation of the Compensation and Nomination Committee.
+In accordance with the Group compensation policy applicable to all Partners within the Group, the variable annual compensation of the Chairman and Chief Executive Officer may benefit, in the event of outperformance, from a multiplier applied to the financial objective gortion) which may increase the variable annual compensation of the Chairman and Chief Executive Officer may not a ceiling of 140% of his target variable annual compensation.
+Moreover, the Group policy states that, for participation and strong contribution to the success of specific strategic projects, an additional and exceptional bours ("Exceptional compensation of the Chairman and Chief Executive Officer.
+The total variable annual compensation of the Chairman and Chief Executive Officer.
+The total variable annual compensation of EUR 1,200,000, and consequently cannot exceed 165% of his fixed annual compensation.
+Sové based on the achievement of a financial objective: ROE level achieved by SCOR, with a target variable compensation of the Chairman and Chief Executive Officer has been determined acording to the following objectives: Sové based on the achievement of a fin